Is the pension gender gap getting worse?

 You’re a vocal campaigner around the pensions gender gap – why this is such an issue?

-“The good news is more women than ever are putting money aside for their retirement but because of the gender pay gap, the fact women are more likely to work part-time, in lower paid industries, and take more time out for having a family, a woman will need to work an extra 37 years to allow her to have a pension pot the same size as her male counterpart.
+“Well, first off the good news is more women than ever are putting money aside for their retirement.
+But because of the gender pay gap, the fact women are more likely to work part-time, in lower paid industries, and take more time out for having a family, young women would need to save an average of £185,000 more during their working life to enjoy the same retirement income as men.1

 Should we be focusing on fixing the gender pay gap before we tackle the pensions one?

-“In short, no. Both things need to be addressed and gender pay is not the only issue driving the gender pensions gap.
-To examine this further, we can see there is still a sizeable pay gap with median income in 2019 at £30.4k for a man and £19.6k for a woman.
-What we can start to see are some broader systemic challenges in the way childcare and domestic responsibilities are divided, where women are more likely to have a much more fragmented career with time out of the workplace for maternity and caring responsibilities.
+To examine this further, we can see there is still a sizeable pay gap with median gender pay gap in 2021 at 12.1% in favour of men.4 What we can start to see are some broader systemic challenges in the way childcare and domestic responsibilities are divided, where women are more likely to have a much more fragmented career with time out of the workplace for maternity and caring responsibilities.
 After having a child, nearly two thirds of women who return to work do so on reduced hours.